do-nothings/Voice-Assistant/README.md

 You should put the code in the file of Pycharm Projects.
 For example: C:\Users\User\PycharmProjects

+## Steps to create new environment variables ##
+1. On the Windows taskbar, open the window and select the system.
+2. In the system window, click Advanced System Setting.
+3. Click Environment Variables.
+4. Click new to create new environment variables.
+5. Click OK to save the changes.

 ## The steps to run the code are as follows: ##
 1. Run with Command Prompt (CMD) or PyCharm.
 2. Press the start button on the window that appeared.